CurtisFenner/smol-builder/README.md

 		// Invoke a static action on the core:Out type.
 		// The `!` indicates that the function is not pure. do core:Out.println!("Hello world!");

-		assert 1 + 2 == 3;
+		// Statically checked assertions can be embedded in your code assert 1 + 2 == 3;
 	}
 }